(Nov. 2017) UPDATED:

 How strongly do people feel about a good piece of toast?

-When my mom’s old toaster started to misbehave, this normally very easily pleased woman declared she wanted to replace it with the same model used by the Queen of England.
-(For the royalty junkies among you, this is rumored to be the Dualit 2-Slice Toaster
+When my mom’s old toaster started to misbehave, this normally very easily pleased woman declared she wanted to replace it with the best toaster money could buy.
+She wanted same model as that used by the Queen of England, Herself.
+(For the royalty junkies among you, this is rumored to be the Dualit 2-Slice Toaster.)

 Local shopping access ruled the day (my folks are not big Amazon users), and she ended up with a KRUPS 2-Slice Toaster instead, but the point of my story is this: if bread is the staff of life, buying the right toaster to carmelize your daily dose is a non-trivial affair.